Amtrak’s Acela is a relaxing and elegant way to travel along the Northeast Corridor, and it is a high-speed train that reaches top speeds of 150 mph!

 The Travels with Kev Amtrak Acela Podcast

-All non-Acela trains run slower and make stops along the route than the Acela.
+All non-Acela trains run slower and often make stops along the route than the Acela.

 Regional and long-distance trains combine several cars to make up a train set.
 If one of these cars needs work, Amtrak can remove it and substitute it with another.